Cart 0

 The Telling Room’s annual creative Writing Contest invites youth from all over Maine, ages 6 - 18, to show off their writing.
 A panel of professional writers and youth selects one grand prize winner, a winner from each of Maine’s participating 16 counties, and submissions are considered for publication in The Telling Room’s annual anthology.
 If you have any questions on the submission process, please email Jude at: jude@tellingroom.org.

-Submissions for this year’s contest are now closed.
-The contest will reopen in October of 2025.
+Submissions for this year’s contest are now closed!

 We look for writing with...